 ARTICLE 3.
 The referee has broad authority in the timing of the game.
 He shall order the game clock or play clock started or stopped whenever either team conserves or consumes playing time by tactics obviously unfair.
 This includes starting the game clock on the snap if the foul is by the team ahead in the score.
+As a guideline, referees should consider invoking this rule when the game clock is under five minutes of each half.
 If the game clock is stopped only to complete a penalty for a foul by the team ahead in the score (or either team if the score is tied) inside the last two minutes of a half, it will start on the snap, at the option of the offended team.
 The game clock will start on the ready-for-play signal after Team A throws an illegal forward or backward pass to conserve time (Rule 3-3-2-e-14) (A.R.
 3-4-3-I-V).